Nickchapman3773/Uranium-Fever/README.md

 ## AMD Graphics Card Users - Installing RivaTuner Statistics Server (RTSS)
 > [!tip]
-> FPS limiters can make the game feel much smoother.
-The theory behind this is that running at a stable and unchanging 60 FPS is less jarring to the user than rapidly fluctuating between 50 to 100 FPS.
-This also prevents the timescale desync that can occur if the FPS surpasses your monitors refresh rate.
+> FPS limiters make the game feel smoother by preventing rapid FPS fluctuations and also prevent timescale desync bugs.
 >
-> RTSS is the recommended option for AMD graphics card users.
-Special K lacks compatibility with the combination of AMD graphics cards and DXVK.
+> RTSS is the required FPS limiter for AMD users.
+Special K is incompatible with modern AMD GPU drivers.
-> NVIDIA graphics card users **WILL** have memory related crashes if following this section instead of the following Special K section.

 - Install and launch <a href="https://www.guru3d.com/download/rtss-rivatuner-statistics-server-download" onclick="window.open('https://www.guru3d.com/download/rtss-rivatuner-statistics-server-download', '_self');">RTSS</a>.
 - Open the `System Tray` (the triangle pointing upwards on the taskbar) and click the `RTSS icon` (an image of a computer screen) to open it.